-- New roads shall not be constructed. - New energy or utility corridors shall not be allowed. - New commercial communication sites shall not be allowed. - New developed recreation sites shall not be allowed. - New recreation events shall not be allowed. - 06 Extraction of saleable mineral materials shall not be allowed.
+- 01 New permanent or temporary roads shall not be allowed. - 02 New energy or utility structures shall not be allowed. - 03 New commercial communication sites shall not be allowed. - 04 New developed recreation sites shall not be allowed. - 05 New recreation events shall not be authorized. - 06 Extraction of saleable mineral materials shall not be allowed.
+This standard does not apply to permitted collection of petrified wood in the Gallatin Petrified Forest Special Management Zone.